openstack/charm-deployment-guide/deploy-guide/source/install-openstack.rst

 As the guide's :doc:`Overview <index>` section states, OpenStack Train will be deployed atop Ubuntu 18.04 LTS (Bionic) cloud nodes.
-In order to achieve this a "cloud archive pocket" of 'cloud:bionic-train' will be used during the install of each OpenStack application.
+In order to achieve this a cloud archive release of 'cloud:bionic-train' will be used during the install of each OpenStack application.
 Note that some applications are not part of the OpenStack project per se and therefore do not apply (exceptionally, Ceph applications do use this method).
 Not using a more recent OpenStack release in